I'm Ryan Walters and I'm running—unopposed—for mayor of the City of Anacortes.

 Experience · Service · Commitment

-Ryan has brought his background as a municipal attorney and former prosecutor to the City Council, where he's advocated for smart financial choices and improvements in governance, transparency and communication, and public safety.
+Ryan's background as a municipal attorney and former prosecutor has informed his service on the City Council since 2012, where he's advocated for smart financial choices and improvements in governance, transparency and communication, and public safety.

 Ryan has been a strong advocate of improving the condition of our neighborhood streets, connecting sidewalks, and self-funding the repaving of Commercial Avenue.
 His priorities are to continue our investments in our parks and infrastructure while working to make Anacortes more affordable.